-Medical errors are a common source of litigation and can be due to things like inaccurate or incomplete records, mistaken patient identities, and misdiagnoses.
-Electronic medical records (EHR) can help prevent liabilities by reducing the above things.
+Medical errors are a common source of litigation and can be due to inaccurate or incomplete records, mistaken patient identities, and misdiagnoses.
+Electronic medical records (EHR) can help prevent liabilities by reducing the above.

 Not only can EHR systems help reduce risk, but they also enable better medical care overall.
-A survey of doctors that was recently released by the Office of National Coordinator for Health Information Technology (ONC) found that 94 percent feel that their EHR makes records readily available at the point of care and 88 percent report that the EHR provides them with significant clinical benefits.
+A survey of doctors recently released by the Office of National Coordinator for Health Information Technology (ONC) found that 94 percent of doctors feel that their EHR makes records readily available at the point of care, and 88 percent report that the EHR provides significant clinical benefits.

-Let’s take a closer look at how a good EHR system can prevent liability issues for healthcare providers, improve patient satisfaction and more.
+Let's look at how a sound EHR system can prevent liability issues for healthcare providers, improve patient satisfaction, and more.

 Better Care Through Better Data

-While it's easy to think of a practice's EHR strictly as an information-management system, these systems do much more than just take in, store, and transmit information for members of the practice.
-A good EHR system allows medical practices to reduce liability and provide better patient care by better managing patient data.
+While it's easy to think of a practice's EHR strictly as an information-management system, these systems do much more than take in, store, and transmit information for members of the practice.
+A sound EHR system allows medical practices to reduce liability and provide better patient care by managing patient data.